Johnstown police: Bus driver pushed autistic child

 But McIlwain Bus Lines' President Tim McIlwain said the employee is currently suspended from the job while the investigation plays out.

-McIlwain said based the incident occurred after the bus driver "asked for assistance" and that based on statements by other adults who witnessed the incident "we believe the driver will be fully exonerated."
+McIlwain said the incident occurred after the bus driver "asked for assistance" and that based on statements by other adults who witnessed the incident, "we believe the driver will be fully exonerated."

 "The driver has been suspended due to charges being filed by Johnstown Police Department.
 However, we are certain there is more to this story and hope the JPD will continue to investigate.
 We believe the driver will be fully exonerated as other adults who witnessed the event also deny the allegations," McIlwain said.